Overview

 Home Owners

-As a starting point, contact your local authority Social Services department and ask for an Assessment of Need.
+As a starting point, contact your local authority social work department and ask for an Assessment of Need.

 An assessment of need is usually carried out by an Occupational Therapist (O.T.)

-Local authorities will only offer financial help if the assessment confirms that the work/adaptations are essential.
+Councils will only offer financial help if the assessment confirms that the adaptations are essential.

-The Scheme of Assistance allows local authorities broad discretionary powers to provide other assistance to home owners, which may be – advice and guidance, practical help, or financial assistance by way of grants or loans.
+The Scheme of Assistance allows councils to decide what help to provide to home owners, which may be – advice and guidance, practical help, or financial assistance by way of grants or loans.

 Sometimes it may not be possible to adapt a home to meet your needs.
 This may be because: